The Origin of Coffee

 The tree Coffea Arabica originates in the high mountains of Ethiopia.

-The legend tells the story of a Kaldi the goat herd, who saw his goats eating the berries from the coffee tree and dancing joyfully.
+Legend tells the story of Kaldi, a 9th century goat herder, who sees his goats dancing joyfully after eating berries from the coffee tree.

-Kaldi brings the fruits to the local monastery.
-The monk argues about his discovery and throws the coffee cherries in the fire.
-Curious about the fragant fumes, the monks come and gather around the burning coffee.
-The roasted beans that’s left are quickly raked off the embers, ground and thrown in boiling water, to make the first ever coffee infusion.
-The monks would later use the energetic brew regularly to stay awake during the prayers.
+Kaldi brings the fruit to a local monastery, but one of the monks, disapproving of his discovery, throws the berries in the fire.
+Drawn by the tantalising aromas, the monks gather around the burning coffee.
+The roasted beans are quickly raked off the embers, ground and thrown in boiling water, and the first ever coffee infusion is made.
+Later Sufi monks would use the energising brew to sustain them during long nights of prayer.

-Coffee cultivation and trade first appears in Ethiopia in 500 BC, and, a short ride across the sea, in the town of Mocha, in Yemen, and spreads across the Arabic Peninsula, where coffee cherries were fermented and made into a wine called Qahwa
+Coffee cultivation in Ethiopia may have begun as early as the 5th century, crossing the Red Sea to the town of Mocha in Yemen and spreading to the Arabic Peninsula, where fermented coffee cherries were made into a wine called Qahwa.\

-The precious beans were jealously kept in the continent for a long time and exported beans sterilized to ensure the monopoly.
-Another legend says the pilgrim Babu Adan smuggled 7 coffee beans from back to his home in India.
-Also, the cultivation spreads in North Africa, and the Dutch would later plant coffee trees in India and South and Central America, trading in Europe the golden beans known as Koffie.
+The precious beans were jealously guarded as trade spread through the Middle East, and exported beans sterilized to ensure the monopoly.
+It had reached North Africa and Turkey by the end of the 1500s, arriving India when the pilgrim Babu Adan allegedly smuggled 7 coffee beans back home in the 1600s.
+The Dutch would later propagate and plant coffee trees in India and South & Central America, and begin to trade in Europe the golden beans known as Koffie.

-The turkish people are said to be the first to import in Paris their home drink called Kave, made of roasted coffee beans, ground to flour and mixed with hot water in a small glass.
-The French called it Le Café
+The Turkish people are said to have been the first to introduce Paris to the drink they called Kave, made from roasted coffee beans ground to a flour and mixed with hot water in a small glass.
+The French called it Le Café.

 The Coffee Tree is a shrub pruned to 2/3 meters in height for easy picking cherries.
-In the wild, the height varies from 5 to 12 meters depending on the species.
-The flower is yellow (except for bourbons), has a sweet fragrance of jasmine and lasts only a few days.
+In the wild, the height varies from 5 to 10 meters depending on the species.
+The flower is white, has a sweet fragrance of jasmine and lasts only a few days.

-The fruit is called the cherry, its color changes from green to red when mature.
+The fruit is called the cherry, its colour changes from green to red when mature.
 It contains two seeds each wrapped in a shell that disappears when processing green coffee at the plantation.
-Another fine film remains, called the husk and disappear during roasting.
+Another fine film remains, called the husk and this will disappear during roasting.

 There are 25 plant species of coffee.
 The two best known and most consumed species are Arabica and Robusta.

-Cultivated in plains of low altitude (less than 600 meters), it contains twice as much cafeine than Arabica, and gives the cup a powerful and full-bodied character marked by bitterness.
+Cultivated in plains of low altitude (less than 600 meters), it contains twice as much caffeine as Arabica and gives the cup a powerful and full-bodied character marked by bitterness.

 The Arabica Coffee grown at the Highest Altitude are primed and sought after, as the Finest and Most Fragrant.